 No, instead try the new “Frugal Catholic Cash Counter.”

 Track your cash or credit card spending by going into your bank branch and asking for a free checkbook cover and check register.
-Then as you use cash or credit, keep a running record of your expenses in “TFCL”.
-That way when you are “wondering” HOW MUCH YOU SPENT IN A GIVEN MONTH?, you can open up the register and see the running tally which you have recorded.
+Then as you use cash or credit, keep a running record of your expenses in “TFCL.”
+That way, when you are “wondering” HOW MUCH YOU SPENT IN A GIVEN MONTH?
+You can open up the register and see the running tally you have recorded.
 It is an incredible tool for tracking expenses and bringing a shocking reality to your budget.